-Additionally, Mr. Lichtenstein is also a director of Lightstone I, Lightstone II and Lightstone III.
-Accordingly, Mr. Lichtenstein owes fiduciary duties to Lightstone I, Lightstone II and Lightstone III and their respective stockholders.
-The duties of Mr. Lichtenstein to Lightstone I, Lightstone II and Lightstone III may influence Mr. Lichtenstein's judgment when considering issues that may affect us.
-For example, we are permitted to enter into a joint venture or preferred equity investment with Lightstone I, Lightstone II or Lightstone III for the origination or acquisition of real estate-related investments.
-Decisions of our board of directors regarding the terms of those transactions may be influenced by Mr. Lichtenstein's duties to Lightstone I, Lightstone II or Lightstone III and their respective stockholders.
+Additionally, Mr. Lichtenstein is also a director of Lightstone I, Lightstone II, Lightstone III and HNIT.
+Accordingly, Mr. Lichtenstein owes fiduciary duties to Lightstone I, Lightstone II, Lightstone III and HNIT and their respective stockholders.
+The duties of Mr. Lichtenstein to Lightstone I, Lightstone II, Lightstone III and HNIT may influence Mr. Lichtenstein's judgment when considering issues that may affect us.
+For example, we are permitted to enter into a joint venture or preferred equity investment with Lightstone I, Lightstone II, Lightstone III or HNIT for the origination or acquisition of real estate-related investments.
+Decisions of our board of directors regarding the terms of those transactions may be influenced by Mr. Lichtenstein's duties to Lightstone I, Lightstone II, Lightstone III or HNIT and their respective stockholders.